On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: The maximum reachability trip temporalisation problem

 Note that, as a consequence of its proof, the above theorem holds even with the following restrictions: the in-degree and the out-degree of the nodes in $D$ are bounded by 3, and $\tnet$ contains only \textit{simple} trips (that is, trips that do not pass through the same node more than once), which are pairwise edge-disjoint.

 We are now ready to prove the inapproximability result of the \mrtt\ problem.
 Note that, given an instance $(D,\tnet)$ with $n$ nodes, any solution of the problem has a value greater than or equal to $n$ (since we have assumed that any node is temporally reachable from itself).
 Since the number of pairs of nodes is $n^2$, the \mrtt\ problem is trivially $n$-approximable.
-The following theorem states that a better approximation is not achievable, unless $\ptime=\nptime$.
+The following theorem states that this approximation ratio cannot be improved by a polynomial factor, unless $\ptime=\nptime$.

 \begin{theorem} Unless $\mathrm{P}=\mathrm{NP}$, the \mrtt{} problem is not $r(\cdot)$-approximable, for any $\epsilon\in(0,1)$ and for any non-decreasing function $r$ in $O(n^{1-\epsilon})$, where $n$ is the number of nodes. \end{theorem}